 Best chip sample results to date report 4.05 g/t Au over 1.2 m from the Ridge Vein and 5.62 g/t Au over 1.6 m from the Old Post Vein.
 Gold is found from 0.2 to 9.05 g/t and silver from 2.68 g/t to 1400 g/t in showings over varying thicknesses of 0.3-1.2 m.
 Six drill holes totalling 378 m tested showings.
 Due to technical drilling problems, recoveries were generally low.

-Figure 12: Outline Map of Geology, Mineralization and Historical Showings at Blunt Mountain AOI
+Figure 12.
+Outline map of geology, mineralization and historical showings at Blunt Mountain project.

-The granodiorite intrusive is cut by a well-developed set of sheeted joints at an approximate 40 degree strike and is mineralized with amphibole-quartz-magnetite-apatite-sulfide vein.
-The veins may be zoned and laterally change to predominantly quartz-arsenopyrite-tourmaline vein.
+The granodiorite intrusive is cut by a well-developed set of sheeted joints at an approximate 40o strike and is mineralized with amphibole-quartz-magnetite-apatite-sulfide vein.
+The veins can be zoned and laterally change to predominantly quartz-arsenopyrite-tourmaline vein.

-Assay results from outcrop grab and chip samples taken during the 2017 and 2018 field seasons are up to 1886 g/t Ag, 5.45 g/t Au, 2413 ppm Cu, 217ppm Mo, >1% Pb, >1% Zn and >1% Sb (Table 2).
+Assay results from outcrop grab and chip samples taken during the 2017 and 2018 field seasons report up to 1886 g/t Ag, 5.45 g/t Au, 2413 ppm Cu, 217ppm Mo, >1% Pb, >1% Zn and >1% Sb (Table 2).
 These results confirm the historical assay and existence of a distal Au-Ag-Pb-Zn-Sb sulfide vein mineralization.
 The historical air magnetic anomalies outline the transition zone between the magnetic high to magnetic low, along the contact zone of Bowser Lake sedimentary rocks and Bulkley Creek intrusive.
-The developed quartz vein type polymetallic mineralization is overprinted near the contact intrusive and sedimentary rocks, interpreted as potential to host a hidden porphyry type Cu-Mo-Au-Ag mineralization along the magnetic transition belt at the Blunt Mt.
-AOI.
+The developed quartz vein type polymetallic mineralization is overprinted near the contact intrusive and sedimentary rocks, interpreted as potential to host a hidden porphyry type Cu-Mo-Au-Ag mineralization along the magnetic transition belt.